SCHOLARSHIP NEWSLETTER: Current & Past Newsletters for 2019-2020FINANCIAL AID INFORMATION NIGHT (FAFSA)

 On Wednesday, September 25, 2019 at 6:00pm OEHS Student Services will host a FAFSA/Financial Aid night in the Performing Arts Center.
 The Illinois Student Assistance Commision (ISAC) will present on this topic.

 The first step in the financial aid process is to complete a Free Application for Federal Student Aid (FAFSA®).
 You must submit the FAFSA in order to be considered for all federal financial aid programs (including student loans), most programs through your college and most state programs, including the State of Illinois Monetary Award Program (MAP) grant.
 The FAFSA will open October 1, 2019.FINANCIAL AID COMPLETION NIGHT

-OEHS will be offer a FAFSA Completion Event in October 2018.
+OEHS will be offer a FAFSA Completion Event on October 17, 2019 from 5-7pm (habra quien hable español disponible).
 For students and parents who are seeking extra assistance during the filing process, computer labs will be open.
 Bring the necessary documents to complete the application.
-More options for completion nights are listed at the bottom of this page.
+More options for completion nights will listed at the bottom of this page soon.